Table of Contents

 CAVEATS: These are stored on the same storage system as the primary data, and would not be useful in the event of system failure for recovery.

 Backups, unlike snapshots/checkpoints are full copies of the primary data, which resides on another storage system in another physical location (Data center).
 This provides protection from system failures and physical issues.
 These backups are done in an incremental manner (only changed data is copied, with 1 full copy of the primary data and a number of incremental backups providing a bit of history, without storing the data multiple times for unchanged files).
 Backups are typically done daily, keeping 2 weeks worth of daily history, unless otherwise requested or stated.

 CAVEATS: These backups are intended for recovering from catastrophic failures, and not recovering from accidental file deletions.

 Replication refers to storage systems which are real-time replicated to a paired system, typically in another physical location.
 There is no history here, and a file deleted is deleted in both storage locations.
 Replication provides protection from system/data center/network failures, without interrupting access to the storage.

-CIFS/SMB refers to the now standard way of accessing RC storage resources from systems outside our infrastructure, such as workstations/laptops etc. Also known as Windows Drive Mapping, or simple connecting to a shared drive.
+CIFS/SMB refers to the now standard way of accessing RC storage resources from systems outside our infrastructure, such as workstations/laptops etc. Also known as Windows Drive Mapping, Samba, or 'shared drives'.
 This is an authenticated method of connecting available on Windows, OSX and Linux systems.
-This is typically available from on campus (non-wifi) as well as VPN (wifi and off campus access).
+This is typically available from wired campus connections as well as via VPN if on campus WiFi or off campus.
 Please see this help document for step-by-step instructions.